varunarya10/unittest2/README.txt

 having to switch all your tests to using unittest2 immediately.
 Similarly you can use the new assert methods on ``unittest2.TestCase`` with the standard unittest test running infrastructure.
-Not all of the new features in unittest2 will work with the standard unittest test loaders and runners however.
+Not all of the new features in unittest2 will work with the standard unittest test loaders, runners result objects however.

 New features include: